 Reel Apres Ski

 The snow has just melted off the river in the last couple of weeks.
-This is that magical time of year for fishing, the water is cold, fish are active, and the temps are barely staying cold enough to not make the river a full blown runoff with banks overflowing.
-This short window to fish in town only lasts a couple weeks before the river is blown out and unfishable due to too much snow melt in too short of time.
+This is that magical time of year for fishing: The water is cold, fish are active, and the temps are barely staying cold enough to not make the river a full-blown runoff with banks overflowing.
+This short window to fish in town only lasts a couple of weeks before the river is blown out and unfishable due to too much snowmelt in too short a time.

-The sun felt amazing on my face, it made me daydream of summertime, mountain bike in the morning, followed by tubing down the Yampa in the afternoon!
+The sun felt amazing on my face.
+It made me daydream of summertime, when I mountain bike in the morning followed by tubing down the Yampa in the afternoon.
 Today, I worked a couple sections of the river ranging from off the Mt.
 Werner exit to downtown.
 All I wanted to do was catch just one fish, one fish is all I ask for!

 I started to run out of time as I had some late afternoon meetings I needed to get going to.
-I decided to abandon the bugs the fly shops in town recommended (small & black, RS2’s, etc) and go with my staple red San Juan worm as my bottom fly.
-BOOM, first cast, hooked a little Rainbow.
+I decided to abandon the bugs the fly shops in town recommended (small and black, RS2s, etc.) and go with my staple red San Juan worm as my bottom fly.
+BOOM, first cast, hooked a little rainbow.